2019–20 Scottish Challenge Cup: Third round

 The 14 winners of the Second Round are joined by the 10 clubs from the Scottish Championship and two teams from the National League, the NIFL Premiership, the Welsh Premier League and the League of Ireland Premier Division.

 A pre-draw determined which country was allocated to Pot A, Pot B, Pot C and Pot D to avoid 2 cross-border teams from the same country playing each other.
 Pot E had the remaining 24 Scottish teams.
 Games will be played Saturday 7 September or Sunday 8 September 2019.

 The draw was made on 14 August 2019 at 12:30 and was broadcast live on the SPFL YouTube Channel.

 Teams in bold advanced to the fourth round.

 Matches

 Fourth round

 The draw was made on 10 September 2019 at 12:30, live on the SPFL YouTube Channel.

 Teams in Italics were not known at the time of the draw.
 Teams in Bold advanced to the quarter-finals.

 Matches

 Quarter-finals

 The draw was made on 16 October 2019 at 13:00, live on the SPFL YouTube Channel.

 Teams in Italics were not known at the time of the draw.
 Teams in Bold advanced to the semi-finals.

 Matches

 Semi-finals

 The draw was made on 20 November 2019 at 12:00 and was broadcast live on the SPFL YouTube Channel.

-The fixtures were played from 14–16 February 2020.
+The fixtures were played from 14 to 16 February 2020.